AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #65

-Multi-node H100 cluster template
+Multi-node H100 cluster template done

 Tier template for 8×H100 cluster.
 NVLink, tensor parallelism, pipeline parallelism configuration.